vicinityh2020/vicinity-agent/docs/AGENT.md

 ### How agent processes the consumption of local object property (in this VICINITY node)

-This is the description of process performed by Agent, when there is request for local property consumption.
-Adapters of local node do not implement this endpoints.
-This endpoints serve as the access to Adapter object properties.

 To read local object property value, the Agent implements the endpoint:
 ```
 GET : /objects/{oid}/properties/{pid}